 The key thing is to check that your chosen course is accredited by the British Psychological Society (BPS) and will provide you with Graduate Basis for Chartered Membership (GBC).
 The BPS currently lists 171 such courses nationally.
 The entry requirements for these vary, so it’s worth checking these on their websites and contacting them directly with any queries you might have.
 Two to consider are:

 - Birkbeck, London’s ‘evening university’.
-Birkbeck offers two accredited psychology conversion courses, the Postgraduate Diploma and the Psychology MSc, both of which are designed for candidates with an undergraduate degree in another area.
-Both courses can be completed in a year full-time or two years part-time and involve attending lectures 4 or 2 evenings a week.
-I spoke to the admissions tutor, Dr Eddy J Davelaar, who is a Reader in Cognitive Science about Birkbeck’s entry requirements.
+Birkbeck offers an accredited psychology conversion courses, the Psychology MSc, which is designed for candidates with an undergraduate degree in another area.
+It can be completed in a year full-time or two years part-time and involves attending lectures 4 or 2 evenings a week.
+I spoke to the admissions tutor, Prof Eddy J Davelaar, who is a Professor in Cognitive Science about Birkbeck’s entry requirements.
 He said “While the course is designed for non-psychology graduates, it is a postgraduate course.
 A certain level of pre-existing knowledge in research methods is needed.
 Where applicants have no such background, they may be made a conditional offer dependent upon their passing an online entrance exam in research methods.
 They will need to pass at 60% (if applying to study full-time) or at 50% (if applying to study part-time)”.
 However, if this is you: don’t panic.
 Birkbeck will assist you in identifying relevant courses (online or at the university) or practice materials to help you prepare for the entrance exam.

 - If you’re looking for a distance learning course, check out the MSc/PgDip Psychology (Conversion) courses offered by Manchester Metropolitan University.
 These can be completed in 12 months full-time or around 2 years part-time (21 months for the PgDip; 24 months for the MSc).
 These courses are taught entirely online, requiring no attendance at the Manchester campus.
 In terms of entry requirements, pre-existing psychology credits are needed for the PgDip route but not for the MSc.
 Further guidance on the qualities the course looks for in prospective candidates are outlined on their website and include commitment and motivations, IT skills and the ability to study independently.